History of the Catholic Church in the United States: New Nation

 Before independence in 1776 the Catholics in Britain's Thirteen Colonies in America were under the ecclesiastical jurisdiction of the Bishop of the Apostolic Vicariate of the London District, in England.

-A petition was sent by the Maryland clergy to the Holy See, on November 6, 1783, for permission for the missionaries in the United States to nominate a superior who would have some of the powers of a bishop.
-In response to that, Father John Carroll – having been selected by his brother priests – was confirmed by Pope Pius VI, on June 6, 1784, as Superior of the Missions in the United States, with power to give the sacrament of confirmation.
+The Maryland clergy on November 6, 1783, sent a petition to the Holy See for permission for the missionaries to nominate a superior who would have some of the powers of a bishop.
+In response to that, Carroll – having been selected by his brother priests – was confirmed by Pope Pius VI, on June 6, 1784, as Superior of the Missions in the United States, with power to give the sacrament of confirmation.
 This act established a hierarchy in the United States.

 The Holy See then established the Apostolic Prefecture of the United States on November 26, 1784.
-Because Maryland was one of the few regions of the new country that had a large Catholic population, the apostolic prefecture was elevated to become the Diocese of Baltimore – the first diocese in the United States – on November 6, 1789.
+Because Maryland was one of the few regions of the new country with a large Catholic population, the apostolic prefecture was elevated to become the Diocese of Baltimore – the first diocese in the United States – on November 6, 1789.

-Thus, Father John Carroll, a former Jesuit, became the first American-born head of the Catholic Church in the United States, although the papal suppression of the Jesuit order was still in effect.
+John Carroll, a former Jesuit, became the first American-born head of the Catholic Church in the United States, although the papal suppression of the Jesuit order was still in effect.
 Carroll orchestrated the founding and early development of Georgetown University which began instruction on November 22, 1791.
 On March 29, 1800, Carroll ordained William Matthews as the first British-America-born Catholic priest ordained in America.

-In 1788, after the Revolution, John Jay urged the New York Legislature to require office-holders to renounce foreign authorities "in all matters ecclesiastical as well as civil."
-In one state, North Carolina, the Protestant test oath would not be changed until 1868.
+In 1788, John Jay, chief justice of the US Supreme Court and a Huguenot descendent, urged the New York Legislature to require office-holders to renounce foreign authorities "in all matters ecclesiastical as well as civil."In this regard, Jay was talking about the Holy See.
+In one state, North Carolina, the legislature did not repeal the Protestant test oath until 1868.